 Physical Effects of Cocaine

-The physical side effects of cocaine use can be bad; it can damage your heart, cause you to have a heart attack, and give you high blood pressure.
+The physical cocaine side effects can be bad; it can damage your heart, cause you to have a heart attack, and give you high blood pressure.
 If you snort the drug, you can cause damage to your nose, larynx, throat, and can cause permanent damage to your nose and throat to the point where you may have to have surgery to repair the damage.
 You can have problems with constant pneumonia, bleeding, scar tissue in your nose, bronchitis; you can develop asthma and breathing problems.
 If you are smoking the drug, it can cause damage to your lungs, and cause cancer in your lungs, throat, and your respiratory area.

 Lack of concentration and being able to focus can come from permanent brain damage, and the possibility of a stroke can be brought on as a result of the high blood pressure.
 There can be permanent damage to the teeth from grinding their teeth and clenching up their jaws, as well as breaking off of their teeth or teeth falling out.
 There can be permanent scars and sores on their face and other parts of their body from picking and scratching their skin during hallucinations where they think that they have things crawling on them.
 Even after cocaine use has ended they can still have the symptoms of cocaine use and can continue to have cocaine side effects physically and mentally.